BA-cybersec/eng114-devops/readme.md

 # Monitoring and alert management

+### create alarm
 - create alarm in CloudWatch
 - select metrics -> EC2 -> per instance metrics
 - select percentage 50
 - create dashboard
-- go to simple notifction service (sns)
+- go to simple notification service (sns)
+### create topic
+- type standard
+- Name your topic
+- then click on create topic
-- create subscription
+### create subscription
-- create topic
+- choose topic you want to use
+- choose protocol - email
-- subscribe using your email
+- choose endpoint - subscribe using your email
+- then create subscription

 ## Application Load Balancer
 - Autoscaling automatically adjusts the amount of computational rescources based on the server load